djtersteegc/Coco-FujiNet/README.md

 # Flashing Your FujiNet

 At this stage there is no official release of the Coco firmware in the [Fujinet Flasher](https://fujinet.online/download/).
 But you can still use it to easily flash a precompile version (check the Discord), or you can [compile one yourself](https://github.com/FujiNetWIFI/fujinet-firmware/wiki/Board-Bring-Up-Software).

-# Flashing HDB-DOS on your CocoSDC

-Grab SDCFLASH from the [Color Computer Archive](https://colorcomputerarchive.com/search?q=SDCFLASH).
-It contains a number of different HDB-DOS images for the various Coco models.

-`HDBDW3C1.ROM - HDB-DOS for Drivewire 3 (Coco 1) (Cloud-9)
-HDBDW3C2.ROM - HDB-DOS for Drivewire 3 (Coco 2) (Cloud-9)
-HDBDW3C3.ROM - HDB-DOS for Drivewire 3 (Coco 3) (Cloud-9)`

-Since I'm using a Coco2, I used **HDBDW3C2.ROM** and flashed it to the slot number 3 on my CocoSDC.
-Set your DIP jumpers accordingly to use this new ROM image instead of the standard SDC-DOS image in slot 0.
-See the CocoSDC docs for more details.

 # Usage